Genetics of Pharmacoresistant Epilepsy

 WHAT DOES THE SURVEY INVOLVE?

-If you choose to participate, we will ask you to fill in an online survey about your experiences with Epilepsy, including symptoms, seizures, medications and emotional impacts.
+If you choose to participate, we will ask you to fill in an online survey about your experiences with Epilepsy, including symptoms, seizures, medications, and emotional impacts.
 This is the core survey.

 The survey also has additional modules that ask you about your experiences with other conditions that are known to impact individuals with epilepsy, like mood, sleep, memory, and headaches.
 These modules are optional.

 We will also ask permission to access your Medicare Benefits Schedule (MBS) and Pharmaceutical Benefits Scheme (PBS) claims information through Services Australia.
+Providing MBS and PBS access is optional.
+You can still participate if you choose not to provide access.

 We may also ask you to supply us with a sample of saliva, which we will use to extract DNA to look for genetic factors that influence Epilepsy and Anti-Epileptic medication response.